Should I get domestic travel insurance?

 What domestic travel insurance may not cover.

-It's important to remember that not all domestic travel insurance policies are the same.
+Not all domestic travel insurance policies are the same.
 The level of cover, exclusions, and excesses will vary between policies, and companies.
 Most importantly, always read the terms and conditions and the Product Disclosure Statement (PDS) of each policy before deciding what is right for you.

 Thinking of travelling around Australia?
 The team at Defence Bank can help with your domestic insurance.
 Call our Contact Centre on 1800 033 139 or visit your local branch to find out more.